Find the right immigration lawyer for you easily and efficiently!

 To ride an electric bicycle or an electric scooter in Israel, you must meet the following conditions:

-2. Qualify as trained for riding: Have an Israeli driving license OR have a foreign driving license* OR passed a driving theory exam in Israel OR passed a riding theory exam (“theory A3”)
+- Qualify as trained for riding: Have an Israeli driving license OR have a foreign driving license* OR pass a driving theory exam in Israel OR pass a riding theory exam (“theory A3”)

 Note!
 Riding a hoverboard or Segway does not require ride training or licensing (conditions 2&3)

 *Holders of foreign driving licenses are exempt from additional testing to ride electric bikes or scooters in Israel.
-To receive this exemption, visit the licensing office and present a foreign license for entry into the system.
+To receive this exemption, visit the licensing office and present a foreign license to enter into the system.
 More information will be available soon.

 How to Take The A3 Theory Exam in Israel?